-- A Health & Housing Council of Champions to act as a strategic multi-stakeholder governance table representing diverse sectors and perspectives at the decision-making level; - A revamped Coalition on Health & Housing (previously the Nanaimo Homeless Coalition) to support service provider coordination at the delivery levels advancing common priorities; - Health & Housing Lived Experience (LivEx) Circles that involve people with lived experiences in the health & housing support system in the design and ongoing consultation about services and housing.

-- A Health & Housing Systems Planner Organization to support Plan implementation activities and ecosystem coordination efforts; - The Funders Table, which will advance the Integrated Funding Model in partnership with core funders to support common priorities and maximize resources and impact;
+- A Health & Housing Council of Champions to act as a strategic multi-stakeholder governance table representing diverse sectors and perspectives at the decision-making level; - A revamped Coalition on Health & Housing (previously the Nanaimo Homeless Coalition) to support service provider coordination at the delivery levels advancing common priorities; - Health & Housing Lived Experience (LivEx) Circles that involve people with lived experiences in the health and housing support system in the design and ongoing consultation about services and housing; - A Health & Housing Systems Planner Organization to support Plan implementation activities and ecosystem coordination efforts; and - The Funders' Table which will advance the Integrated Funding Model in partnership with core funders to support common priorities and maximize resources and impact.

-In accordance with the commitment to Reconciliation, a minimum of 30% of members on these tables must be Indigenous peoples and the Snuneymuxw First Nation must have a seat at the table at the Council of Champions, the Coalition, and the Funders' table, recognizing that the lands Nanaimo exists on are traditional and unceded territories.
+In accordance with the commitment to Reconciliation, a target of 51%+ of members at these tables should be Indigenous peoples.
+The Snuneymuxw First Nation must have a seat at the table at the Council of Champions, the Coalition, and the Funders' Table, recognizing that the lands on which Nanaimo exists are traditional and unceded territories.